Fall Colors in Steamboat Springs

 If you are looking for a quick weekend getaway or an afternoon drive, here are a few scenic drives to make color hunting more enjoyable and leave you breathless:

 Leaving the town of Steamboat Springs, heading North on County Road 129, brings you to the sleepy mining town of Hanh's Peak village.
 Enjoy stunning views from the top of Hanh's Peak or enjoy an afternoon of fly fishing in one of several lakes surrounding the area.
-Don't forget to enjoy lunch at the Roadhouse Cafe.

 Alternative Route near North Routt